VoodooI2C/VoodooI2C/Documentation/GPIO Pinning.md

 ![pin_situation](images/ioreg_pin_situation.png "Pin Situation")

+If no device is found, then you probably have to apply a 'Windows' patch (see the Installation guide).
+You need to fix that before you can continue with this guide.

-Check if the property 'IOInterruptSpecifiers' is present.
+If the device is present, then check if the property 'IOInterruptSpecifiers' is present.

 - If IOInterruptSpecifiers is not present then you have completed this guide and you can continue with installing the kexts